inventree/inventree-docs/docs/stock/expiry.md

 {% endwith %}

 !!! info "Non Expiring Stock"
-    If a Stock Item is not expected to expire,
+    If a Stock Item is not expected to expire.

 ### Add Expiry Date